 Monet, Cezanne, Degas and Renoir are some of the world's most popular artists.
 Their works, and that of their contemporaries, fetch tens of millions of dollars around the globe.
 Who were they and how exactly did they paint?
 To help answer these questions, this film focuses on the man credited with inventing impressionism as we know it - 19th-century Parisian art collector Paul Durand-Ruel.
 It was his brave decision to back these radical artists and then, on the verge of bankruptcy, to exhibit them in New York in 1886 that created impressionism as we know it.
 Thanks to his sales to enlightened wealthy Americans that subsequently filled US galleries with impressionist masterworks, Durand-Ruel kept impressionism alive at a time when it faced complete failure.
 This film tells his remarkable story, along with that of the impressionists themselves.

-Our host this evening will be announced soon.
+Our host this evening will be local artist, Heidi Marshall.

 Synopsis courtesy of ihavenotv.com.